SIMD-vectorized implicit symplectic integrators can outperform explicit ones: Vectorized fixed-point implementation of symplectic IRK schemes

-As shown in~\cite{Hairer2008}, if the coefficients $b_i,a_{ij}$ are replaced by machine numbers $\tilde{b}_i, \tilde{a}_{ij} $, then the resulting implicit RK scheme typically fails to satisfy the simplectic condition (\ref{eq:sym}).
-To ensure that the symplectic property is exactly preserved with double-precision floating-point coefficients, we reformulate the IRKGL schemes as follows~\cite{antonana2017}:
+As shown in~\cite{Hairer2008}, if the coefficients $b_i,a_{ij}$ of the IRK schemes (or $b_i, \beta_i, c_i, \alpha_{ij}$ of the IRKN formulation) are replaced by their machine number representatives, then the resulting implicit RK scheme typically fails to satisfy the symplecticity condition (\ref{eq:sym}).
+To ensure that the symplectic property is exactly preserved with double-precision floating-point coefficients, for first-order systems, we adopt the reformulation from~\cite{antonana2017}: